 The octave is the point in which the scale names start over.

-On the next page, we explore rhythm.
+On the next page, you'll explore beat and meter.

 Study Questions